 Duration: 3 to 5 repetitions (half a minute)

 Turn the patient’s head to the opposite side (left side in the video).
-Be sure that the patient’s head is rotated without lateral flexion, i.e., the chin must remain parallel to the shoulder (left shoulder in the video).
+Ensure that the patient’s head is rotated without lateral flexion; i.e., the chin must remain parallel to the shoulder (left shoulder in the video).

 Place your left hand behind the right mastoid process and your right hand on the right shoulder with your thumb on the clavicle.
 Ask the patient to inhale, and as he or she slowly exhales carefully stretch the neck by pulling the hands in opposite directions.

-Observe the patient’s reactions and decrease the intensity of the stretch as soon as the patient manifests any signs of experiencing any uncomfortable sensations.
+Observe the patient’s reactions and reduce the stretch intensity as soon as the patient reports any discomfort.

 Step 6.
-Circular friction and manual vibration in the trigger point area in the anterior scalene muscle
+Circular friction and manual vibration in the trigger point area of the anterior scalene muscle

 Duration: up to a minute